 Everyone knows about kimchi, but a few are aware of its modern rival – spicy Korean coleslaw.
 Compared to traditional kimchi, which needs Korean cabbage and takes a lot of time to ferment, this side dish is less time-consuming and still preserves the crunchy cabbage’s texture.

 And since it doesn’t ferment, you can still taste the sweet, refreshing taste of the vegetable.
-That makes this coleslaw perfect for any BBQ party.
+That makes this coleslaw a perfect side order for your BBQ meatballs or other BBQ dishes.
 You can even put in your hamburgers, tacos, or burritos.

 7 Frying Korean Recipes To Accompany Your Main Dishes